egoist/eventstop/README.md

 - Modern
 - For Node.js and browsers
-- 300 byte minified and gzipped
+- 300 bytes minified and gzipped

 ## Install